andrewmassengale/eosc/user/pages/07.jobs/inventory-technician/jobs.md

 							</div>
 						</div>
 						<div class="wrapper">
-							<h2 class="ident-bot-3">Registered Nurse - Operating Room</h2>
+							<h2 class="ident-bot-3">Inventory Technician - Operating Room</h2>
 							<br>
 							<div class="line ident-bot-11"></div>
 							<p class="ident-bot-5"><b>Position Summary:</b></p>
-							<p class="ident-bot-5">The Registered Nurse in the OR is responsible for the intra-operative assessment, plan, care and safety of the patient as well as assisting all members of the surgical team.
-This position is classified as an hourly, non-exempt employee and is eligible for overtime pay.
-This position reports to the Operating Room Manager.</p>
+							<p class="ident-bot-5">The Inventory Technician will work closely with the Materials Coordinator.
+The primary responsibility is to receive and distribute all items delivered to EOSC including those related to OR, PACU and Business Office.
+In addition, maintaining inventory of surgical supplies in the OR/Dock is required.</p>
 							<p class="ident-bot-5">This position reports to the Operating Room Manager.</p>
 							<p class="ident-bot-5"><b>Primary Responsibilities:</b></p>
 							<ul class="list-2">
 								<li>Adheres to EOSC safety initiatives.
-Recognizes and reports observed or suspected safety violations, hazards and non-compliance with EOSC's policies and procedures and initiates corrective action and preventive measures as appropriate.</li>
+Recognizes and reports observed or suspected safety violations, hazards and non-compliance with EOSC’s policies and procedures and initiates corrective action and preventive measures as appropriate.</li>
-								<li>Performs nursing assessments including providing for patient comfort, minimizing risk of infection and implementing practices to enhance patient and employee safety.</li>
-								<li>Completes Time Out Process and Safety Checks as required.</li>
-								<li>Prepares the OR by assuring correct supplies/equipment is available including implants, medication and positioning aides.
-Organizes activities and utilizes time efficiently.</li>
+								<li>Receives all inventory delivered to EOSC, signs required documentation for drivers, confirms items/quantities to packing slips with initials and date received.
+Attaches PO to packing slip, identifies back ordered supplies, lists items on OR inventory board and notifies appropriate personnel.
+Anticipates shipment quantities and plans workload accordingly.</li>
+								<li>Packages items for shipment, arranges for pick up with delivery service.</li>
+								<li>May be responsible for communicating with distributors/vendors if order clarification is needed.</li>
 								<li>Maintains and monitors the sterile environment.
 Assists with room turnovers including cleaning and mopping in preparation for subsequent procedures.</li>
-								<li>Comprehends function of equipment, can troubleshoot when needed.
-Competent to function efficiently in multiple services.
-Handles specimens safely and processes according to protocol.</li>
-								<li>Documents patient records and other forms accurately.</li>
-								<li>Has working knowledge of sterilizers.
-Obtains supplies for cases, identifies missing supplies in advance of scheduled procedure.</li>
+								<li>Maintains dock storage room, keeping supplies organized and in compliance with regulatory standards.
+Disposes of packing materials appropriately.</li>
+								<li>Identifies inventory needs of basic OR supplies, submits orders accordingly.
+Stocks OR supply room daily assuring adequate inventory levels.</li>
 								<li>Utilizes EOSC equipment and supplies efficiently and economically.</li>
 								<li>Reads and responds to company email in a timely manner.
 Email must be checked twice weekly, or as defined in the Employee Handbook, either on-site or remotely through the EOSC website.</li>
 								<li>ReadsParticipates in performance improvement and quality initiatives.</li>
-								<li>Complies with all EOSC policies/procedures, AORN, Joint Commission, IDPH, CMS and other regulatory agencies' standards and guidelines.</li>
+								<li>Complies with all EOSC policies/procedures.</li>
 							</ul>
 							<p class="ident-bot-5"><b>Professional Conduct:</b></p>
 							<ul class="list-2">